fubicales2016/fogbowcloud.org/content/pages/install-opportunism.md

-Title: Install - Opportunism
+Title: Opportunism
-url: opportunism
+url: install-opportunism
 save_as: install-opportunism.html
 section: install
 index: 0

-Install - Opportunism
+Opportunism
 ==========
 The installation of the Fogbow Opportunism is very simple, it uses the Distutils from python to install the module,